YOUSSEF01234587/titanic-beyond-baseline/README.md

 Python • Scikit-Learn • XGBoost • LightGBM • CatBoost • Optuna • Plotly • Matplotlib

-⭐ If you found this project useful, consider giving it a star!
+⭐ **If you found this project useful, please consider giving it a Star!**

 </div>